Hillary-Robert/wireframing/README.md

 Wireframes help focus on user needs, like where to put buttons, forms, and menus for easy use.
 This leads to better and more user-friendly designs.

 In short, wireframing helps the whole team work better and build smarter software.

+## Wireframing in Practice

+### Real-World Example

+A team was building a hotel booking website.
+During the wireframing stage, they created a simple layout showing how users would search for hotels and complete a booking.

+While reviewing the wireframe, the team noticed a problem:
+There was no clear way for users to **see price details** before clicking “Book Now.”
+Also, the “Cancel” and “Confirm” buttons on the booking page looked too similar, which could cause confusion.

+### How the Issues Were Fixed

+- A new “View Price Breakdown” link was added below the total price to give more clarity.
+- The “Confirm Booking” button was made larger and green, while the “Cancel” button was made smaller and grey.

+These changes were made **before** any code was written.
+It saved the team time and prevented possible user complaints later.

+### Final Impact

+- Users found the booking process easier and clearer.
+- The team avoided having to change the layout during development.
+- Testing showed fewer user errors, and feedback was positive.

+### Summary

+This example shows how wireframing helps teams find and fix design problems early.
+It improves communication, saves time, and leads to a better, more user-friendly product.